 Home Office Essential #4: Get Organized with a Wall Calendar

 Item #4 on our home office checklist is a calendar!
-To keep your important dates, appointments and deadlines in front of you, I recommend a wall calendar.
+To keep your important dates, appointments, and deadlines in front of you, I recommend a wall calendar.
 I prefer a dry erase calendar so it’s easy to erase any changes.
-Because life happens and plans do change so its important to have a calendar that is versatile!
+Because life happens and plans do change so it’s important to have a versatile calendar!

 I made this wall calendar out of two old cabinet doors that were originally for my daughter’s secretary in my post How To Paint Laminate Furniture.
 I used a similar cabinet door for my DIY Prayer Board as well.
 I opted to leave them off the secretary and held onto them for just the right project.
 As it turns out, they worked out perfectly for my wall calendar.
 (Below I’ll include details on how to make your own version even if you don’t have cabinet doors).

 After painting the cabinet doors, I attached wall anchors (like these) to the top back of each.
-I then used drywall anchors and screws (like these) to attach them to the wall since they are prettyheavy.
-The original knob was pretty dated so I replaced it with with an oil-rubbed bronze cabinet knob (see some options here).
+I then used drywall anchors and screws (like these) to attach them to the wall since they are pretty heavy.
+The original knob was pretty dated so I replaced it with an oil-rubbed bronze cabinet knob (see some options here).

 For the calendar itself, I simply printed out a free 2019 calendar on white cardstock here: 2019 Calendar Printable, Free Template